idanariav/reference_vault/__vault_guides/Recommended Plugins.md

 When I simplified my workflow, I narrowed it down to ~20 essential plugins for my use cases, of which I believe 8 are game changers for every PKM user:

 1. **Dataview** - The ability to query your notes, to get dynamic list of notes which constantly updates based on custom filters.
 For example, "show me all the notes that I've written in the last week", or more advanced like "Show me all the books with X tag and a custom field status of y".
 This plugin turns your vault from a simple word processor to an intelligent knowledge management system.
-[Documentation](https://blacksmithgu.github.io/obsidian-dataview/)
+[Documentation](https://blacksmithgu.github.io/obsidian-dataview/).
+This plugin has became much less relevant after the "bases" core plugin that is capable of preforming most of the same queries, but dataview still has some advantages like querying inline fields.
 2. **Templater** - Without it, my vault couldn't grow, because each new note would have been so cumbersome to create because of all the custom field I would have to fill in by hand each time.
 The flexibility of this plugin to create custom templates is absolutely phenomenal.
 [Documentation](https://silentvoid13.github.io/Templater/introduction.html)
 3. **Tasks** - enables you to create, query and adjust tasks better than any task management tool that exists out there [Documentation](https://publish.obsidian.md/tasks/Introduction)
 4. **Linter** - "cleans" up the formatting of your notes based on certain rules.
 While it doesn't "add" anything to my knowledge, it certainly makes it more pretty and readable [Documentation](https://platers.github.io/obsidian-linter/)